Camryn (singer): 2016: "Machines"

 Camryn released a single entitled "Machines" on March 25, 2016.
 The video for the song premiered exclusively via Fuse and fuse.tv.
 She also was a supporting act for Fifth Harmony on several stops of their European leg of the 7/27 Tour.

+Personal life and death

+Magness was engaged to Christian Name, with whom she owned dogs named Brooklyn and Zeppelin.

+On December 5, 2025, Magness died at the age of 26 after being struck while riding an electric scooter in Miami.